vipulchasta/News-Portal-Backend/README.md

 ## Running server

 Run `php artisan serve` for running the REST server.

-Navigate to `http://localhost:6001/`.
+Navigate to `http://localhost:8000/` for verification, if not able to access run `php artisan key:generate` then run `php artisan serve`.

 ## Further help